-- Site 1: Todhurst, Plaistow village with a specification of 6 units (small 1-3 bedroom, market-price housing with 60% affordable).
-It is proposed to allocate the entire site with a portion reserved for public open space to be kept naturalized.; and - Site 2: Little Springfield Farm, Ifold (brownfield) with a specification of 6 units (small 2-3 bedroom, market-price housing).
-This includes the area of the former entire B8 class use but with the addition of small, grassed area adjacent to the stream to allow better development layout.
+- Site 1: Todhurst, Plaistow village with a specification of 6 units (small 1-3 bedroom, market-price housing with 60% \affordable).
+It is proposed to allocate the entire site with a portion reserved for public open space to be kept naturalized.; and - Site 6: Little Springfield Farm, Ifold (brownfield site) with a specification of 6 units (small 2-3 bedroom, market-price housing).
+This includes the area of the former entire B2 (general industrial) and B8 (storage) use class but with the addition of a small, grassed area adjacent to the stream to allow better development layout.